datacommonsorg/data/scripts/fbi/hate_crime/README.md

 ### Data Caveats:
 - New Jersey is missing data for year 2012 in publications 11 and 12
 - Data for a few locations of crime (publication 10) are missing for certain years
+- The output MCF generated from these files is not used due to the change in populationType from 'CriminalIncidents' to 'HateCrimeIncidents' and removal of the 'isHateCrime' property in the statvar definitions.
+The definitions for the statvars come from the hate crime aggregation scripts.

 ## Download Publication Tables
 The `download_publication_data.py` script helps download xls files from the [UCR base url for hate crime](https://ucr.fbi.gov/hate-crime).